• Robot Boxers & Indie Dreams: AI-Powered Storytelling with Autodesk Flow Studio

 After more than a century of storytelling and innovation, Walt Disney Animation Studios continues to move the medium forward with Zootopia 2.
 Using Autodesk Maya to build new worlds and Flow Production Tracking to keep thousands of assets in motion, more than 700 people came together to create the film now nominated for Best Animated…

-• GDC 2026: Autodesk Flow Studio for Games Workshop
+• GDC 2026: From Prompt to Game-Ready 3D Assets with Autodesk Flow Studio

-We’re heading to GDC 2026 from March 9–13 — and we’re bringing something special with us.
+Give your imagination some dimension We’re heading to GDC 2026 from March 9–13 — and we’re bringing something special with us.
 As the global game development community gathers in San Francisco to shape the future of interactive experiences, we’re hosting a live workshop designed to spark fresh ideas and hands-on exploration.
-Join Harvey Newman — Animation Director, YouTuber, and Founder…
+Join Harvey Newman — Animation…

 • A polar Bear picking Pepsi in a blind taste test